 Each student has a Senior Teacher who oversees their educational program.
 The Teacher will work with the student to develop an individual curriculum plan designed to meet the student’s specific needs and aspirations.
 Students spend between two and five days per week in the program, but do not attend school classes, instead, a range of community based learning activities are utilised and encouraged.
 Activities such as employment, TAFE studies, volunteer and community work, are connected with formal learning wherever possible.
 The program works closely with local employers, education and training providers, government support agencies, volunteer organisations, service organisations, and local health providers, to support and enhance students’ programs of learning and accreditation.

 This program has proved to be successful with students who show independence in their learning and have the motivation to complete their SACE through alternative methods.
 The flexible pathway provides the scope for students to pursue part-time work, attend TAFE or work through issues that once created a barrier in the mainstream option.
-Attendance is not intended to follow the usual set day of lessons one through to six, five days a week.
+Attendance is not intended to follow the usual set day of lessons one through to eight, five days a week.
 This allows students to accommodate work commitments, appointments and TAFE participation around their schedule.
 Students find the one on one instruction offered by teachers and Support Officers as an effective strategy to develop their confidence and achieve success.

 For further information contact: